-It may reassure you to know there is no right or wrong way to respond to a diagnosis of ovarian cancer.
-But after many years of talking to women and their families, we know that there are some helpful things you can do soon after your diagnosis to help you feel a little less overwhelmed.
+It may reassure you to know there is no right or wrong way to feel or respond during this time.
+But after many years of talking to women with ovarian cancer, and those close to them, we know there are some useful things you can do soon after your diagnosis to help you feel a little less overwhelmed.
 Some people can feel very alone during this time.
 The important thing is to know where you can get information and support.
 By knowing about these things, you and those close to you will be better able to comfort each other during challenging times.

 What do I do next?